-What was a graphic designer like Franco Grignani doing with two nuclear scientists from Euratom?
+What was a graphic designer like Franco Grignani doing collaborating with two nuclear scientists from Euratom?

-In 1975 a very particular exhibition was held, first at the ‘Marcon IV’ gallery in Rome and then at the ‘Interart-Gallery’ in Milan, called ‘Operativo 3‘ and signed by a group of three people including Franco Grignani, Giancarlo Realini and Flaviano Casali.
+In 1975, a highly unique exhibition titled ‘Operativo 3‘ took place, initially at the ‘Marcon IV’ gallery in Rome and subsequently at the ‘Interart-Gallery’ in Milan.
+This exhibition was a collaborative endeavour involving Franco Grignani, Giancarlo Realini, and Flaviano Casali.

-Giancarlo Realini, born in 1938, was a physicist since 1968 in the teaching staff of the ‘Polytechnic School of Design’ in Milan (‘Scuola Politecnica di Design’), “committed to spreading the possibilities of application in the arts of the most recent technological discoveries” [from the catalogue of the exhibition] and was, together with Flaviano Casali [as from the magazine ‘arte e società’, 2, 1975], a research scientist at Euratom (‘European Atomic Energy Community’).
+Giancarlo Realini, born in 1938, held the position of a physicist since 1968 on the faculty of the ‘Polytechnic School of Design’ in Milan (‘Scuola Politecnica di Design’), “committed to spreading the possibilities of application in the arts of the most recent technological discoveries” [from the catalogue of the exhibition] and, in collaboration with Flaviano Casali [as from the magazine ‘arte e società’, 2, 1975], served as a research scientist at Euratom (‘European Atomic Energy Community’).

-Flaviano (Farfaletti) Casali was a mechanical engineer involved in conceptual studies and design activity in the field of fusion reactors.
+Flaviano (Farfaletti) Casali was a mechanical engineer primarily involved in conceptual studies and design activities related to fusion reactors.

-They both worked at the ‘Joint Research Centre’ in Ispra in the north of Italy, created by the ‘Comitato Nazionale Energia Nucleare’ (CNEN – ‘National Nuclear Energy Committee’).
+They both worked at the ‘Joint Research Centre’ located in Ispra, a town in northern Italy.
+This research center was established by the ‘Comitato Nazionale Energia Nucleare’ (CNEN – ‘National Nuclear Energy Committee’).
 Recently reached by phone (Oct.
-2021), Realini confirmed that both he and Casali were passionate about art, but they needed an expert to guide them, and Bruno Munari referred them to Franco Grignani.
-Their collaboration began in 1971.
+2021), Realini confirmed to me that both he and Casali had a strong interest in art, but they needed an expert to provide guidance, and Bruno Munari referred them to Franco Grignani.
+Their collaboration with Grignani began in 1971.

-Recalling in some way the aims of the group ‘Exhibition Design‘ – to which both Grignani and Munari took part in the period 1968-76 – the itinerant exhibition showed an activity of “aesthetic research” exploiting the latest frontiers in technological progress, through two main aspects called the “structural objectification” and “the limit as research”.
+The traveling exhibition in some ways echoed the objectives of the ‘Exhibition Design‘ group, of which both Grignani and Munari were a part from 1968 to 1976.
+This exhibition presented an “aesthetic research” that harnessed the latest advancements in technological progress, focusing on two main aspects referred to as “structural objectification” and “the limit as research”.

-The two aspects, however, started from quite different research bases, due to the different specializations of Casali and Realini:
+These two aspects, however, were rooted in distinct research foundations, given the different areas of expertise of Casali and Realini:

 1. The “structural objectification”